 Research shows that older men are far more likely than women to experience social isolation, which goes hand-in-hand with stories that men in their 20s and 30s start to lose friends at an alarming rate.
-There are lots of ways that men can try to combat this - joining teams, participating in special interest groups, or scheduling standing get togethers with their friends.
+There are lots of ways that men can try to combat this - joining teams, participating in special interest groups, or scheduling regular get togethers with their friends.

 In Australia in the 1990s, the emergence of ‘men’s sheds’ helped combat loneliness and isolation among older men by promoting physical activity, DIY projects and other interests in a shared community space.

-Sometimes there’s nothing more comforting than speaking to someone who you can relate to outside of your regular circle of family, friends and coworkers.
-Many times I’ve found myself in situations where I’ve been stuck in a competitive headspace, comparing myself unfairly to colleagues or friends from university.
+Sometimes there’s nothing more comforting than speaking to someone who you can relate to outside of your regular circle of family, friends, and coworkers.
+Many times I’ve found myself in situations where I’ve been stuck in a competitive headspace, comparing myself unfairly to colleagues or classmates.
 Speaking to people with a different perspective helps you take a step back and ignore your personal hang-ups to realise how far you’ve really come.

 Choosing the right kind of help is the first step

-As being seen as vulnerable is a sore point for many men, it makes sense that taking the leap and admitting you need help is an area where men struggle in particular.
+As being seen as vulnerable is a sore point for many men, it makes sense that taking the leap and admitting you need help is an area where men struggle.
 However for both men and women, finding the right help is another part of the puzzle.

-For most people looking for extra help, a psychiatrist is the first choice that comes to mind, but there are many other support networks out there including counselors, family and friends, your local GP, community health organizations, support groups, or support helplines.
+For most people looking for extra help, a psychotherapist is the first choice that comes to mind, but there are many other support networks out there including counselors, family and friends, your local GP, community health organizations, support groups, or support helplines.